 If you’re the proud owner of a business, such as a family ranch or farm, it’s smart to think about who will take it over when you’re gone.
 Do you want to transfer the business to your children?
 What should you do if they have no interest in running things after you pass away?

 A business planning lawyer from Legacy Design Strategies can answer all your questions regarding business succession.
-Our attorneys can also advise you on everything you need to know before starting a business or selling one to a new owner.
+Our estate planning attorneys can also advise you on everything you need to know before starting a business or selling one to a new owner.

 First, you’ll need to register your business name and trademark any logos or slogans you plan to use.